-Following the recent COVID-19 events, how professionals interact with their clients is dramatically changing.
-From social distancing, the required wearing of face masks to stay-at-home orders, our world looks much different than just a few months ago.
+During these difficult COVID-19 times, how professionals interact with their clients is dramatically changing.
+From social distancing, the required wearing of face masks to the just recently lifted stay-at-home orders, our world looks much different than just a few years ago.
 But attorneys rely on communicating one-on-one with our clients to best understand their needs and provide the best legal service possible.
 As a criminal attorney, meeting with my client is paramount in understanding the nature of the crime they were accused of committing and providing a strong defense.
 Many of my clients are denied visits with their friends and loved ones during these times and only have our meetings to remind of them of life behind those bars.

 As COVID-19 continues to run rampant around our country and the world at large how will the future of our business look?
 Presently, I avoid all unnecessary in-person meetings but courts aren’t equipped for proper and safe video communication.
 How can I ensure my meetings truly are confidential with so many technological variables between us?
 How comfortable anyway are people in meeting an attorney in person right now?
 Are face masks and hand sanitizer enough to provide peace of mind or are the risks too high?
 I believe even after a vaccine is developed the roll out with be a slow process and we can expect a world mixed with formerly infected, recently vaccinated and the others left in this weary limbo.
 Will the vaccines even truly provide peace of mind or do they come with their own inherit risks or side effects?